 Art Director / team manager: Christopher Bettig

 Senior Graphic Designer / project lead: Roger Oddone

 I designed a series of holiday cards for Viva La Card, a premium card company that focuses on well produced and environmentally conscious cards made in the Midwest, USA.

 To date, I've designed several holiday cards, and a father's and mother's day card.
 You can view and order my cards directly from Viva La Card here.

 Milk & Honey Contemporary Art in California is a book by Justin Van Hoy published by Ammo.
 It features work from a variety of artists who call California home, including myself as well as the work of: Ed Ruscha, Steven Harrington, Richard Colman, Barry McGeee, Sage Vaughn, Megan Whitmarsh, Florencio Zavala, Ashley Snow Macomber, Andrew Shoultz, RETNA, Ed Templeton, Souther Salazar, Cleon Peterson and others.

 Justin was interviewed by Todd Oldham for MTV House of Style about the book, which you can watch here.

-I designed and constructed a 30 foot tall permanent installation in the J Crew shop right in the heart of Rockefeller Plaza in New York City.
-The installation is right in the entryway of the store and is visible while outside in the plaza.
+I designed and constructed a 30 foot tall permanent Spaceship Earth sculpture in the J Crew shop right in the heart of Rockefeller Plaza in New York City.
+The piece is right in the entryway of the store and is visible while outside in the plaza.
 It is made from a variety of woods (poplar, pine, cedar & mahogany), molding & rope.